mejk/SciComp/_build/html/_sources/class/moldy/particle_simulations_intro.md

 # First look into particle simulations

-This module focuses on  particle simulations usingf the molecular dynamics (MD) method.
-The aim is to learn the what particle simulations and MD are and what can be done with them.
+This module focuses on  particle simulations using the molecular dynamics (MD) method.
+The aim is to learn the what particle simulations and MD are, and what can be done with them.
 MD is mainly used in physics, chemistry, chemical engineering and pharmaceutical research.
 It is, however, a versatile method and has found use in many other fields as well.
-As this is an introduction to particle simulations, the aim is not to provide  complete description, but rather a be practical in the sense that basic concepts and terminology are introduced.
+As this is an introduction to particle simulations, the aim is not to provide  complete description, but rather to be practical in the sense that basic concepts and terminology are introduced.

 <!--
 This information will be needed and elaborated later and this knowledge will help in setting up simulations and in data analysis.
 -->

-In addition to learning about MD and particle simulations, this module brings in the concept of visualization of data and particle simulations are ideal for demonstrating the importance and stregths of visualization time-dependent behaviour of a system.
+In addition to learning about MD and particle simulations, this module brings in the concept of visualization of data and particle simulations are ideal for demonstrating the importance and strengths of visualization time-dependent behaviour of a system.

 This module also introduces the concepts of different time and length scales.
 These concepts are general,  restricted to particle simulations or any specific field, and they will be used in other modules as well.
 Particle simulations offer a very natural framework for discussing the different scales as they emerge from the physical properties the systems and are thus very intuitive.